-- (a) This award contains facilitative provisions which allow agreement between an employer and employees on how specific award provisions are to apply at the workplace or a section or sections of the workplace. - (b) Facilitative provisions are not to be used as a device to avoid award obligations nor should they result in unfairness to an employee or employees covered by this award. - 5.2 The facilitative provisions are identified below.
+This award contains facilitative provisions which allow agreement between an employer and employees on how specific award provisions are to apply at the workplace or a section or sections of the workplace.

+- 5.2 The facilitative provisions are identified below.
 Such agreements may be between: - (a) the employer and the employee; or - (b) the employer and a majority of employees at the workplace.